The Laplace spectrum on conformally compact manifolds: Introduction

-If the manifold is not only conformally compact, but also asymptotically hyperbolic, then $\alpha_0=\alpha_1$, and we obtain the $\cL^1$ spectrum precisely.
+If the manifold is not only conformally compact, but also asymptotically hyperbolic, and there are no isolated eigenvalues in the $\cL^2$ spectrum, then $\alpha_0=\alpha_1$, and we obtain the $\cL^1$ spectrum precisely.

-\begin{cor} Under the same hypotheses as Theorem \ref{th1}, assume further that $M$ is asymptotically hyperbolic in the sense that $|d\rho|^2$ is a positive constant on $\pa M$.
+\begin{cor} Under the same hypotheses as Theorem \ref{th1}, assume further that $M$ is asymptotically hyperbolic in the sense that $|d\rho|^2$ is a positive constant on $\pa M$, and the $\cL^2(M)$ spectrum contains no isolated eigenvalues of finite multiplicity.
 Then the Laplace operator acting on $\cL^1 (M)$ has spectrum equal to

 Above $\alpha_1^2 = |d\rho|^2$ on the boundary of $M$. \end{cor}

 A further consequence of our study of the $\cL^1$ spectrum is the exponential rate of volume growth of any conformally compact manifold.
 For the precise definition, we refer to Definition \ref{def:volgrow} in \S \ref{s:resolvent}.
 Heuristically, an exponential rate of volume growth equal to $\kappa$ means that the volume of a ball of radius $r$ is of the order $e^{\kappa r}$ as $r \to \infty$. \begin{cor} Under the same hypotheses as Theorem \ref{th1}, the exponential rate of volume growth of an $n+1$ dimensional conformally compact manifold is $n \alpha_1$. \end{cor}